Julián Speroni: Dundee

-At the start of the 2003–04 season, Speroni continued to be the club's first choice goalkeeper despite facing competition from Jamie Langfield.
+At the start of the 2003–04 season, Speroni continued to be the club's first choice goalkeeper despite facing competition from Langfield and Derek Soutar.
 He played in his first UEFA Cup match against Vllaznia Shkodër and kept a clean sheet, as Dundee won 2–0.
 In the return leg, Speroni kept a clean sheet, as the club won 4–0 (6–0 on aggregate) and advance to the next round.
 However, Dundee went on to lose 3–1 against Perugia in the next round, eliminating the club from the tournament.
 Halfway through the season, Dundee went into administration in November, leading the club expecting to sell him in the January transfer window, but he stayed in the end.
 His performance led Herald Scotland commented that Dundee "were fortunate to have him", calling him an "inspirational".
 Despite the club were on administration, Speroni helped Dundee finish seventh place in the league.
 At the end of the 2003–04 season, he went on to make forty–six appearances in all competitions.
 Following this, Speroni was expected to leave the club, with clubs, such as, Rangers, Portsmouth and Crystal Palace interested in signing him.
 Initially, Dundee turned down £500,000 bid from Crystal Palace, but they accepted a bid after they increased the offer for him.

 Eleven years after leaving Dundee, Speroni was rewarded for his years of service to Crystal Palace with a testimonial match against Dundee on 26 May 2015.
 Two months later, prior to the testimonial match, he was inducted into the Dundee Hall of Fame picking up the International Award which was previously won by fellow countryman Claudio Caniggia.
 Speroni played in his testimonial match against his former club, as the club won 4–3, where it attracted more than 11,000 supporters.
 After the match, many past and present players of both Dundee and Crystal Palace paid tribute to him.